 Coconut husk fragments make an ideal filtering medium because they contain a high proportion of lignin, one of the main components of natural fibre.
 This material's rigidity and resistance to degradation help the filtering medium maintain its three-dimensional structure and porosity over time.

 The bottom line

 What does all of this mean for you?
-With each coconut husk fragment filter in your Ecoflo biofilter, you get 10 to 15 years of eco-responsible, highly effective wastewater treatment that protects your property and the environment for generations to come.
+With each coconut husk fragment filter in your Ecoflo septic system, you get years of eco-responsible, highly effective wastewater treatment that protects your property and the environment for generations to come.